vansh-seth/-Python-Basics-Learning/OOPS/Readme.md

 In this example, `__add__()` is used to define the behavior of the + operator for the `Point` class.

-Here's a tabulated list of operators along with their corresponding expressions and internal special functions used for operator overloading in Python:

 | Operator              | Expression | Internally                          |
 |-----------------------|------------|-------------------------------------|